A Simple Skincare Routine for Acne-Prone Skin Types

-Two equally satisfying things: simple skin-care routines and a blemish-free complexion.
+Two equally satisfying things: simple skincare routines and a blemish-free complexion.
 Sound far-fetched?
 It’s not.
-A daily skin-care routine can help to remove excess oil, keep pores clear and reduce the appearance of imperfections.
-But with so many products and personalized routines being shared on the internet, there is a plethora of conflicting information out there.
-Forget what you’ve heard, stopping breakouts doesn’t call for a lengthy or complex skin-care routine.
-We’re sharing a simple five-step skin-care routine for acne-prone skin types, below.
+A daily skincare routine can help to remove excess oil, keep pores clear and reduce the appearance of imperfections.
+But with so many products and personalized routines being shared on the internet, it’s easy to go overboard.
+Forget what you’ve heard, stopping breakouts doesn’t call for a lengthy or complex skincare routine.
+We’re sharing a simple five-step skincare routine for acne-prone skin types, below.

-Start your mornings off by washing your face with a cleanser formulated with acne-fighting ingredients, like salicylic acid or benzoyl peroxide, to target your blemishes head-on.
-According to board-certified dermatologist, and Skincare.com consultant, Dr. Dhaval Bhanusali, salicylic acid is “a great keratolytic, which means it helps remove excess dead skin cells from skin’s surface and gently exfoliates clogged pores.”
+Start your mornings off by washing your face with a cleanser formulated with acne-fighting ingredients, like salicylic acid or benzoyl peroxide, to target your blemishes.
+According to Dr. Dhaval Bhanusali, board-certified dermatologist and Skincare.com consultant, salicylic acid is “a great keratolytic, which means it helps remove excess dead skin cells from skin’s surface and gently exfoliates clogged pores.”